BuddyForms/BuddyForms/readme.txt

 * Added a ask for rating notice
 * Fixed several smaller issues
 * Remove freemius module migration.
 Its not needed anymore
+* Update the Welcome Screen to the new features

 = 2.1 - 07.06.2017 =